18 Epic Things to Do in Ullapool, Scotland

 If you forget to bring your boulder pad, then no worries because you can hire them for one or multiple days from Ullapool Outdoors which has a brilliant range of all the outdoor gear you could ever need.

-Stac Pollaidh, sometimes known as Stac Polly, has become a popular mountain to climb when people choose which things to do in Ullapool.
-At 612 metres, it's a relatively short mountain to climb compared with the likes of Ben Nevis, but that doesn't mean it isn't just as stunning.
-Who doesn't look mountain scenery in northern highlands?
+Stac Pollaidh, sometimes known as Stac Polly, has become a popular mountain to climb when people choose outdoorsy activities in Ullapool.
+At 612 metres high, it's a relatively short mountain to climb compared with the likes of Ben Nevis, but that doesn't mean it isn't just as stunning.
+Who doesn't love mountain scenery in northern highlands?

 The rock formation that makes Stac Pollaidh is jaw-dropping and entirely otherworldly.
 Whilst the mountain may be small, the terrain can be tricky and is best avoided in wet weather and the winter months if you aren't an experienced or specialist climber.